Clinics & Programs

 We offer a range of riding and groundwork clinics, as well as guest instructor clinics.
 Scroll down to see how we can help you achieve your goals and enjoy your horse!

 Obstacles are a very important part of the working equitation competition with two of the possible four phases being built around the use of these obstacles.
 The stylised obstacles are designed to reflect the activities the horse and rider would perform during a normal working day on the land.

 The phases of working equitation competitions display the suitability of the horse, and allow the rider to showcase the training and control of the horse.

 During this clinic, as well as receiving guidance on how to approach and support your horse through the different obstacles, there will be plenty of opportunity for you to familiarise yourself with these types of obstacles used in working equitation.
 Each clinic we introduce different obstacles and a new course plan.

-Due to COVID-19 restrictions, we are holding two half day sessions for the next clinic.
+We are holding two half day sessions for this clinic.
 You are welcome to book in for one session or both.

 Good horsemanship skills provide the building blocks which support the horse and rider in all disciplines, no matter where they are in their journey.

 Over the past 30 years of using horses every day in his work managing cattle properties.
 Chris has an incredible insight into the horse as well as the rider.

 The aim of this clinic is to produce a calm, confident and co-operative horse and develop a willingness in the horse to work in partnership with the rider whilst learning how to work cattle.